 The NPL is committed to preserving a welcoming and respectful environment for anyone who wishes to participate.
 We do not tolerate harassment of League members or convention-goers in any form.
-If you feel that any individual is speaking or acting inappropriately, either toward you or to someone else, please contact a member of the Board to mediate or intercede, as necessary.
+If you feel that any individual is speaking or acting inappropriately, either toward you or to someone else, please contact the Code of Conduct Committee to mediate or intercede, as necessary.

 The National Puzzlers' League is a 501(c)(3) non-profit corporation.
 Read about our governance here.

 This website and all content contained herein is © Copyright 2019 by the National Puzzlers' League

 Some content is exclusively copyrighted by members and provided with their permission.

 Unless otherwise stated, no content from our web sites or League publications may be copied or republished